tvheadend/tvheadend/docs/class/mpegts_mux.md

 ###Deleting a Mux

-To edit a mux highlight the desired mux from within the grid, and press the *[Delete]* button from the menu bar.
+To delete a mux highlight the desired mux from within the grid, and press the *[Delete]* button from the menu bar.

 Deleting a mux will also remove any associated services, including